Let's legalize pot for college students that are not smart enough to be granted free speech.

 So no matter how crazy I got, I was still a conservative.

-So um I'm I've been dying all week to hear you actually talk about this story.
+So I've been dying all week to hear you actually talk about this story, but I haven't heard you actually illustrate it yet.

 While I've got you here, let's explore the story together.

-And I'll read just enough that this will answer whether or not this is um about what you're interested in.
+And I'll read just enough that this will answer whether or not this is about what you're interested in.

-On May 24th, a few dozen people gathered in a conference room at the Central Library at the century-old Georgian revival building in downtown Portland for an event called Rad Femmes Respond.
+On May 24th, a few dozen people gathered in a conference room at the Central Library at the century-old Georgian Revival Building in downtown Portland for an event called Rad Femmes Respond.

 Radical Feminazis Respond.